imustafin/imustafin.github.io/_posts/2020-12-03-rails-react-i18next-asset-pipeline-caching.md

 Now you can refresh the page and observe that the buttons work once again.

 And that's it.
-Happy internationalization :relaxed:
+Happy internationalization!

 {% include refs/rails-react-asset-pipeline-caching.md %}